 On the basic financial statements, inventories of donated food commodities used in the preparation of meals are reported at their federally assigned value and purchased foods inventories are reported at cost (first-in, first-out).
 The School District uses the consumption method to account for inventories whereby donated food commodities are recorded as an asset and as revenue when received, and expenses/expenditures are recorded as the inventory items are used.
-Purchased foods are recorded as an asset when purchased and expenses/expenditures are recorded as the inventory items are used.
+Purchased foods are recorded as the inventory items are used.